gdsad/Prueba_1/README.md

 the professional to make an **objective diagnosis** of the patient.

 ## Highlights
-* An adaptation of the 3D face model Candide-3 based on a new set of animation units (AU), is presented for eciently handling asymmetric facial gestures.
+* An adaptation of the 3D face model Candide-3 based on a new set of animation units (AU), is presented for efficiently handling asymmetric facial gestures.
 * In the face tracking stage, a new fusion scheme between the adapted 3D symmetric face model and a facial landmarks model is proposed, in order to specifically increase the effectiveness in measuring the parameters of interest.
 * A novel set of facial parameters, useful in SLP applications, are defined based on the new set of animation units previously mentioned.
 * An application front-end was also developed, in order to facili-